dhthwy/r/README.md

 https://www.goodreads.com/quotes/11897181-as-an-example-of-consequential-knowledge-knowledge-affecting-decisions-with

 "I don't believe you understand, Jimmy.
 Return to the beginning and give the client inquiry the careful thought it deserves.
 You have a brain—put it to work." ```I smack a boss like that around with a large trout.```

+"Rumor has it that Musk is developing a Star Trek-style teleporter.
+Imagine the time we’d save, jumping from A to C while bypassing the inbetween."